syedtaqi95/CarND-Behavioral-Cloning-P3/writeup.md

 #### 4. Appropriate training data

-TThe model was trained and validated on different data sets to keep the vehicle on the track.
+The model was trained and validated on different data sets to keep the vehicle on the track.
 This consisted of the following runs:
 - 2 laps of centre lane driving
 - 1 lap of counter-clockwise driving
 - 1 lap of recovery driving